 The prospective patient should always bear in mind that there are more than 100 certifying boards NOT recognized by the American Board of Medical Specialties, an organization relied upon for the maintenance of quality standards by the American Medical Association, major hospital credential committees, insurance, and government authorities.

-Therefore, the patient should be sure of physicians’s credentials when accreditation by the American Board of Plastic Surgery is desired.
+Therefore, be sure your physician's credentials read "American Board of Plastic Surgery Accredited.”
 These credentials may be checked at the Hospital’s Medical Affairs Office or your local County Medical Society.

 For more information, contact The American Society of Plastic and Reconstructive Surgeons.